-Factor VIII assays using Factor VIII Deficient Substrate Plasma must be performed using accepted manual methods or by using optical or electro-mechanical instruments.
-The Cascade M-4 is recommended.
+Factor IX assays using Factor IX Deficient Substrate Plasma must be performed using accepted manual methods or by using optical or electro-mechanical instruments.
+The Cascade[®] 480, the Cascade[®] M or the Cascade M-4 are recommended.

 SPECIMEN COLLECTION AND PREPARATION